 The best petrol mower is more powerful than the majority of corded and cordless models, and for people with lots of lawn to mow they are also extremely convenient.
 Petrol mowers are generally very reliable if used with a specialist alkylate fuel like Aspen 4, they’re excellent for long grass, they’re easier to get up hills thanks to the motor assistance, and the noise they make is fun if you're a petrolhead, too.

 If you have a typical inner city lawn or a small suburban plot then a petrol lawn mower is clearly not going to be your ideal choice since your neighbours might not like the noise and smell of an internal combustion engine.
-In which case you'll be much better served with a quiet, odourless cordless model.
+In which case you'll be much better served with one of the best cordless lawn mowers.

 With a petrol-powered mower you can mow and mow for hours on end – or as long as you have a can of unleaded petrol or Aspen 4 to hand.
 Petrol mowers are more than powerful enough to tackle even the kind of long damp grass that might flummox a cordless or corded model.
-They're also straightforward to operate, with most models featuring self-propulsion to lighten the load – just engage the drive and walk behind.
+As experts who’ve tested dozens of petrol mowers in real-world conditions, we’ve seen which models truly deliver on power, efficiency and ease of use.
 Our top pick is the Hyundai HYM480SPER, and we'll explain why in just a moment.

 Just as we've done in our best robot lawn mowers and best pressure washer buying guides, we've filled our best petrol lawn mowers buying guide with a variety of models that offer different features and price points.
-This will make it easier to narrow down a unit that is right for your needs.
+Take a look below to find out more:

 The top three

 Lizzie is T3’s Home Living Staff Writer, specialising in lawn mowers and garden tech.
-With deep expertise in powerful, fuel-driven equipment, she’s your go-to expert for finding the perfect petrol mower to tackle any lawn.
+Since joining the magazine, she’s reviewed a wide range of models, and with her deep knowledge of fuel-driven machines, she’s the go-to expert for finding the perfect petrol mower for any lawn.

 Best petrol lawn mowers 2025